Safariminer/Wiper/README.md

-# Wiper
+# WIPER
-Wiper(Windows Input, Presses, and Event Register) is a C++ input system for Windows
+Wiper(Windows Input, Presses, and Event Register) is a C++ input system for Windows.